apache/drill/_docs/manage-drill/012-configuring-user-impersonation.md

 ---
-title: "User Impersonation"
+title: "Configuring User Impersonation"
-parent: "Architecture"
+parent: "Manage Drill"
 ---
 Impersonation allows a service to act on behalf of a client while performing the action requested by the client.
 By default, user impersonation is disabled in Drill.
 You can configure user impersonation in the drill-override.conf file.